CMU-313/CMU-313.github.io/docs/projects/P2/index.md

 This will be the first assignment with your group.
 There are three (3) deadlines for this project.
 Each of the core deliverables are described below.
 This project is worth a total of 320 points.

-Detailed information for each of the deadlines has been split into its own subpage on the left. *We highly recommend skimming through all portions before starting on this project.*
+Detailed information for each of the deadlines has been split into its own subpage on the left.

+!!! tip
+    This is a large assignment spanning from now until Spring Break.
+We highly recommend reading through the entire assignment before starting so you are aware of our expectations for the later deliverables.

+    To manage all of the writeups, we recommend saving the pages as a PDF to print or annotate on as you work through the assignment with your team.

 A) [**Team Process & Planning**](/projects/P2/1_teamprocess) – 80 points – due Thursday, February 2nd, 11:59pm